urobosim/DemoProject/README.md

 cram_sim_log_generator <enter>
 <enter>
 ```
-If the package can't be found, check if the CRAM repository is actually on the test-branch of urobosim's fork.
+If the package can't be found, check if the CRAM repository is actually on the test-branch of the urobosim fork.
 Also, make sure that CRAM is sourced properly.
 Use `echo $CMAKE_PREFIX_PATH` to check the currently sourced workspaces.

 Run the scenario:
 ```